IF THESE WALLS COULD TALK

 As Ken learned more about a broken, billion dollar treatment industry, the more he wanted to know so he could help others when seeking treatment for substance use disorders.
 What began as sharing his story to national and international audiences, has since become a lifelong mission.

-The results are in from our past fundraisers!
+The results are in from our recent fundraisers!

 “Addicts don’t want to be addicts.
 But prescription drugs, even within a week, can change chemical receptors in the brain.
 The cognitive ability to say ‘no’ is gone.”